bglnelissen/slideToolkit/guides/Readme.md

 Now we are up to date, and ready to continue the installation.

 #### Step 2 - Install XQuartz, a version of the X.Org X Window System that runs on OS X
 XQuartz is needed.
-Go to [xquartz.macosforge.org](http://xquartz.macosforge.org), download (about 70mb) and install the latest stable version of XQuartz.
+Go to [xquartz.macosforge.org](http://xquartz.macosforge.org), download and install the latest stable version of XQuartz (about 70mb).
 You can find it under "Quick Download".

 On the end of the installation you are asked to log out and log back in, and of course you comply.